-As reported by the Committee of Conference, the bill would appropriate a total of \$4 million in fiscal year 2026 from the General Fund.
-Since much of the bill is effective on July 1, 2026, and rests on future policy decisions, the overall fiscal impact is unclear.
-However, many provisions will likely have fiscal impacts in future years.
-Known fiscal impacts of the bill are shown in Table 1.
+Act 73 appropriates a total of \$4 million in fiscal year 2026 from the General Fund.
+Since many sections are effective on July 1, 2026 or later, and rest on future policy decisions, the overall fiscal impact is unclear.
+Known fiscal impacts of the act are shown in Table 1.